|

 got an account of the certainty.”1

-were Patrick Grant, tenant of Craskie, to whose nar
+Among those who sought refuge in the mountainswere Patrick Grant, tenant of Craskie, to whose nar

 rative reference has in this chapter been repeatedly